Published 09:44 IST, June 4th 2020

 Advertisement

-Gavi, Vaccine Alliance, is a United Nations-backed organisation which coordinates vaccinations across world. virtual summit this week comes against backdrop of University of Oxford's fast-track trials for a potential vaccine to protect against coronavirus.
-However, it has a wider remit as UK hopes it would help raise funds required for Gavi to vaccinate over 300 million children against infectious diseases in world's poorest countries over next five years.
+Gavi, the Vaccine Alliance, is a United Nations-backed organisation which coordinates vaccinations across the world.
+The virtual summit this week comes against the backdrop of the University of Oxford's fast-track trials for a potential vaccine to protect against coronavirus.
+However, it has a wider remit as the UK hopes it would help raise the funds required for Gavi to vaccinate over 300 million children against infectious diseases in the world's poorest countries over the next five years.

 Advertisement